Hangleton: Transport

 A bypass for Brighton and Hove, rerouting the A27 trunk road away from inner suburban areas, was first discussed in the 1920s, but the borough and county councils only voted in favour of one in 1980–81.
 A route looping tightly around the northern boundary of the urban area, including the Hangleton estate, was chosen.
 Various public inquiries were held, including one in 1987 about the need for a link road at the western edge of Hangleton, connecting the bypass and the old main road through Portslade.
 Construction started in 1989; the section north of Hangleton was built in 1990–92; and the whole route opened in April 1996.
 The Hangleton Link Road is designated the A293, and the junction with the bypass is called Hangleton Interchange.

-The Brighton & Hove bus company run regular services around the Hangleton estate on routes 5, 5A and 5B.
+The Brighton & Hove bus company operates regular services around the Hangleton estate on routes 5, 5A and 5B.
 Destinations include central Hove, central Brighton, Preston Park, Withdean, Patcham and Hollingbury.
 The central part of the Hangleton estate around the Grenadier pub is 12 minutes by bus from central Hove; outlying parts of Hangleton are about 25 minutes away.
 Another local bus company, The Big Lemon, operates route 16 between Hangleton, The Knoll, Portslade railway station, Portslade-by-Sea and the Sainsbury's supermarket at West Hove, and route 47 between Hangleton, The Knoll, Seven Dials, Brighton railway station, central Brighton, Kemptown, Brighton Marina, Ovingdean, Rottingdean and Saltdean.

-Between 1 September 1887 and 31 December 1938, the Brighton and Dyke Railway ran from a point west of on the West Coastway line to Devil's Dyke on the South Downs.
-It passed through Hangleton without stopping, although from 12 January 1934 a short-lived station called Rowan Halt was provided on Rowan Avenue beyond the south end of the estate.
+The Brighton and Dyke Railway ran from a point west of on the West Coastway line to Devil's Dyke on the South Downs between 1887 and 1938.
+It passed through Hangleton without stopping, although from 1934 a short-lived station called was provided on Rowan Avenue beyond the south end of the estate.
 North of this, part of the trackbed survives as a footpath from Hangleton Way on to the Downs: the Dyke Railway Trail opened in July 1991 and can be used by horse riders, cyclists and walkers.